yuvalwiz/copy-file-anywhere/README.md

 # Copy File Anywhere

 A VS Code extension that lets you copy files to another system.
-Places a command in your clipboard the will create the file upon being pasted to a shell.
+Places a command in your clipboard that'll create the file upon being pasted to a shell.

 ## Features

-This extension provides four commands to copy files for terminal recreation:
+This extension provides four commands to copy files:

 **Heredoc Method:**
 Uses a Heredoc, great for smaller text files. **Note**: will append a newline.